Proverbs 8 – In Praise of Wisdom

 a.
 The LORD possessed me at the beginning of His way: God used wisdom and intelligence in the design of the universe.
 If we represent wisdom as a person, then it can be said that wisdom was with God in creation.
 In the beginning, before there was ever an earth, God used wisdom in making something out of nothing.

 ii.
 The errors of Arius were many.
 On this particular passage, he exaggerated the way that wisdom in Proverbs 8 is Jesus Christ.
 It is wonderfully true that Jesus is the wisdom of God, especially in His work on the cross (1 Corinthians 1:20-24), and that Jesus became for us wisdom from God (1 Corinthians 1:30), and in Jesus are hidden all the treasures of wisdom (Colossians 2:3).
 Yet it is a mistake to say that Proverbs 8 describes Jesus in a sort of direct correlation.
-Because Jesus is God He has and expresses and demonstrates the wisdom of God; but the woman of Proverbs 8 does not directly describe Jesus.
+Because Jesus is God, He has and expresses and demonstrates the wisdom of God; but the woman of Proverbs 8 does not directly describe Jesus.

 iii.
-A second – and perhaps more fundamental error – of Arius on the passage was to translate the Hebrew word qanah as created or birthed instead of possessed.
+A second – and perhaps more fundamental error – of Arius on this passage was to translate the Hebrew word qanah as created or birthed instead of possessed.
 While there is some case to be made for the idea of created or birthed, on balance the best translation is possessed.
-We could say, “Proverbs 8 doesn’t directly speak of Jesus in the sense Arius meant, and if even if it did, Proverbs 8:22 doesn’t say that the God the Father created or birthed the Son of God.”
+We could say, “Proverbs 8 doesn’t directly speak of Jesus in the sense Arius meant, and if even if it did, Proverbs 8:22 doesn’t say that God the Father created or birthed the Son of God.”

 iv.
 “The verb qanah can mean either ‘possess’ or ‘create.’
 The older versions chose ‘possess’; otherwise it might sound as if God lacked wisdom and so created it before the world began.
 They wanted to avoid saying that wisdom was not eternal.
 Arius liked the idea of Christ as the meaning of wisdom and chose ‘create’ as the verb.
 Athanasius read ‘constituted me as the head of creation.’
-The verb qanah occurs twelve times in Proverbs with the idea of acquire; but the LXX and Syriac have the idea of ‘create.’”
+The verb qanah occurs twelve times in Proverbs with the idea of acquire; but the Septuagint and Syriac have the idea of ‘create.’”
 (Ross)

 v.
-“The Arians (who denied the deity of Christ) appealed to LXX’s ‘created’, to prove that Christ, the Wisdom of God, was not eternal.
+“The Arians (who denied the deity of Christ) appealed to Septuagint’s ‘created’, to prove that Christ, the Wisdom of God, was not eternal.
 But our concern must be with the word’s normal meaning, and with the general sense of the passage.”
 (Kidner)

 b.
-Before the mountains were settled: With poetic beauty Solomon considered many different aspects of creation and how God used wisdom to design and arrange them all.
+Before the mountains were settled: With poetic beauty, Solomon considered many different aspects of creation and how God used wisdom to design and arrange them all.
 Wisdom could say, I was beside Him as a master craftsman.

 i.
 The antiquity of wisdom has a real and practical application.
 If the whole created order is founded on God’s wisdom, then to go against His wisdom is to go against all creation.
 “When we belong to Jesus Christ and walk in His wisdom, all of creation works for us; if we rebel against His wisdom and will, things start to work against us, as Jonah discovered when he tried to run away from the Lord.”
 (Wiersbe)